decent-labs/technical-assessment/README.md

 * Backend
   * API structure
   * Informative `README` to get a new developer up and running
-    * Secrets in environment variables
   * Test suite
 * Frontend
-  * Fully client-side React app
+  * Fully client-side Javascript app, strongly recommend using a framework like React (or Gastby)
   * Informative `README` to get a new developer up and running
   * Test suite
   * Usage of layout system (e.g. Bootstrap, Material, Foundation)

+Ideally, you are familiar with the concepts of a [12 Factor App](https://12factor.net/), and can implement the project using those methodologies.

 ## Project Details